-21.11 The Employer shall provide to the Union individual bulletin board space in such place so as to inform all employees in the bargaining unit of the activities of the Union.
+- 21.10 The Employer shall provide to the Union an individual bulletin board in the medication room so as to inform all employees in the bargaining unit of the activities of the Union. - 21.11 The Employer agrees that employees will be paid every two (2) weeks.
+Employees will be paid during working hours.